Video Download: How Can Lifestyle Reduce Testosterone Levels?

-The strongest factor that unites all males with regard to Testosterone Deficiency is the inevitable progression of Andropause throughout the lifespan.
-Of course, every man experiences Andropause and Age-Related Hypopituitarism in their own unique way.
+The most influential factor that unites all males concerning Testosterone Deficiency is the inevitable progression of Andropause throughout the lifespan.
+Of course, men experience Andropause and Age-Related Hypopituitarism in their own unique way.
 Some of the influences upon Testosterone Decline are inevitable.
-You can’t change your genetics (at least yet), so certain factors, you’ll just have to live with.
+You can't change your genetics (at least yet), so certain factors, you'll just have to live with.

 On the other hand, there are a number of factors which suppress Testosterone Production that you can control, and our goal with this article is to help inform you of some of the factors which negatively impact Testosterone Secretion, and steps that you can take in order to enhance your body's Testosterone Production by controlling these factors which suppress and imbalance your Hormone Production.

 You probably never thought about it too hard, but the way that you sleep has a powerful impact on your hormone balance.
 We've all heard of the Circadian Rhythm, but you may not realize that the Circadian Rhythm controls far more than your sleeping patterns.
 Your body produces the highest levels of Testosterone while you are deep in sleep.